Berlepsch's canastero

-Berlepsch's canastero (Asthenes berlepschi) is a Near Threatened species bird in the Furnariinae subfamily of the ovenbird family Furnariidae.
+Berlepsch's canastero (Asthenes berlepschi) is a species of bird in the Furnariinae subfamily of the ovenbird family Furnariidae.
 It is endemic to Bolivia.

 Taxonomy and systematics

 Several authors have suggested that Berlepsch's canastero should be treated as a subspecies of the rusty-vented canastero (A. dorbignyi) due to plumage similarities.
 A study with genetic data for many canasteros and other ovenbirds published in 2011 did not include Berlepshch's.